 Not many people know that the pricing must be hand-in-hand with your store’s branding strategy and the desired positioning in the minds of consumers.
 If you sell at a low cost you may have negative numbers by the end of the month, but you would have also positioned your store as a place for buying cheap products.
 Sell expensive products and maybe you can position your store as a high quality, exclusive site, but sales will be less.
 There’s a balance to achieve.

 Beyond the relation between price and branding, the balance between price and volume must be very clear.
 Low prices and high volume or high prices and low sales volume?
 Both are viable ways to make a successful online store but the journey will be very different.

-Before we start to talk about different pricing strategies, it’s essential to begin with the basics: learning how to calculate the final price for the product considering product’s costs and the margins or profits we wish to obtain.
-The formula goes like this: Selling price = 100 x (Cost ÷ (100 – margin markup)) This way, if we want to sell sunglasses costing $100 and we want a profit of 40%, the selling price would be calculated like this:
+Before we start to talk about different pricing strategies, it’s essential, to begin with, the basics: learning how to calculate the final price for the product considering product’s costs and the margins or profits we wish to obtain.
+Let us take a simple example, the formula goes like this: Selling price = 100 x (Cost ÷ (100 – margin markup)) This way, if we want to sell sunglasses costing $100 and we want a profit of 40%, the selling price would be calculated like this: